Brooksville, Florida

 Brooksville is a city in and the county seat of Hernando County, Florida, United States.
-As of the 2010 census it had a population of 7,719, up from 7,264 at the 2000 census.
-Brooksville is home to historic buildings and residences, including the homes of former Florida Governor William Sherman Jennings and football player Jerome Brown.
-It is part of the Tampa-St. Petersburg-Clearwater, Florida Metropolitan Statistical Area.
+At the 2010 census it had a population of 7,719, up from 7,264 at the 2000 census.
+Brooksville is home to historic buildings and residences, including the homes of former Florida governor William Sherman Jennings and football player Jerome Brown.

-Brooksville, established in 1856 by the merger of the towns of Melendez and Pierceville, took its name to honor and show support for Preston Brooks, a pro-slavery congressman from South Carolina who caned and seriously injured Massachusetts Senator and abolitionist Charles Sumner.
+Brooksville, established in 1856 by the merger of the towns of Melendez and Pierceville, took its name to honor Preston Brooks, a pro-slavery congressman from South Carolina, who caned and seriously injured Charles Sumner, an abolitionist and United States senator from Massachusetts.